Pluu/pluu.github.io/_drafts/io19-demystifying-android-accessibility-development.md

 clickOn the view you want to test.
 And much like Espresso, you can customize your tests using Robolectric's accessibility tools.
 So that was all about automated tests, making changes in your code, and figuring out accessibility issues at the very, very early development phases.
-Next, we're going to look at is using the accessibility testing tools.
-These are automated tools and do not require any technical knowledge.
-The first we're going to talk about is the Google Play Pre-Launch Report.
-It is an automated tool that controls your app on multiple physical devices and looks for accessibility issues so that you can fix them before launching your app.
-It looks for issues like crashes, performance, and now even accessibility.
-We've made it really easy to get accessibility test results by integrating those directly into its developer console.
-These checks run on all APKs released on any Play Store track.
-Pre-Launch Report is located within the Google Play Console beneath Release Management.
-You can see here's a list of issues that are highlighted by the Pre-Launch Report.
-These issues are clustered, characterized, and ranked by severity.
-Here's a detailed view of how a report looks like generated by the Pre-Launch Report.
-You can see the text with the incorrect contrast ratios highlighted and a suggestion is provided to improve it.
-On the left-hand side panel, you can see the occurrences of the similar underlining issues being highlighted.
-For each of the accessibility findings identified by the report, there is a Learn More link, which gives you a detailed understanding of the concept and provides suggestions to improve it.

 Espresso의 경우 접근성 검사를 사용할 수 있습니다.
 테스트를 활성화합니다.